In this guide, you will learn

 Google can’t read images but can read Image alt text, so make sure you include an LSI keyword or a focus keyword.
 But don’t overstuff and be natural.

-#3.3: Use your target keyword in SEO title, page title, and meta desc
+#7: Use your target keyword in SEO title, meta desc and H1

 Write your title both from the perspective of the end-user and the search engine bot.